 The whitebox package is distributed under the MIT license, a permissive open-source (free software) license.

-Report bugs at https://github.com/giswqs/whitebox/issues.
+Report bugs at https://github.com/giswqs/whitebox-python/issues.

 If you are reporting a bug, please include: